Learn about Social and Emotional Learning and how to incorporate it into an ESL classroom.

 Social and Emotional Learning is the process in which we develop the following skills:

-- understanding our own feelings and how they influence our behavior (self-awareness)
+- understanding our own feelings and how they influence our behaviour (self-awareness)

 - managing our feelings to achieve a goal (self-management)

-- empathizing with others and their behaviors (social awareness)
+- empathizing with others and their behaviours (social awareness)

 - maintaining healthy relationships with others (relationship skills)

-- regulating our own behavior when we interact with others (responsible decision-making)
+- regulating our own behaviour when we interact with others (responsible decision-making)

 When we greet our students at the beginning of our class, we commonly ask, How are you? and most of the times, the answer is, Fine thank you, and you?

-But saying fine, doesn’t really explain what they are feeling.
+But saying ’fine’, doesn’t really explain what or how they are feeling.